Can't find what you're looking for? Try Searching »

 Non-Ocean going vessels must comply with either the Code of Federal Regulations (CFR) or NFPA 301 (Code for Safety to Life from Fire on Merchant Vessels).
 JENSEN HUGHES engineers have been committee members on NFPA 301 since its inception, making major contributions to the development of the standard.

 Our experience includes numerous fire investigations (origin and cause) for the spectrum of private vessels including 20 meter cruisers and sailboats up to 60 plus meter luxury yachts.
-We have also assisted the US Navy and US Coast Guard in investigating fires on large combat and cruise ships, respectively.
-HAI engineers have assisted the US Navy during fire investigations on submarines.
-JENSEN HUGHES engineers have investigated fires in ship/boat yards including high rack storage of pleasure boats (boatels).
+US Navy and US Coast Guard fire investigations include large combat ships, cruise ships, submarines and fires in ship/boat yards including high rack storage of pleasure boats (boatels).

 After the fire on the Star Princess, JENSEN HUGHES conducted a number of fire hazard surveys and assessments of large cruise ships (3000+ passenger capacity).
 We have designed, assessed other firms’ designs and performed acceptance testing on the spectrum of fire suppression systems currently installed on ships.

 Investigating fire and smoke spread on marine vessels requires an understanding of the unique characteristics of vessel construction and marine fire protection systems.
 JENSEN HUGHES engineers have analyzed fire and smoke spread through ships, including flashover and backdraft phenomena and fire spread via ventilation stacks.
 We developed the fire and smoke spread methodology and computational model (FSSIM) currently used by the US Navy for predicting fire spread through a ship following a weapon hit.